 Once I purchase flares, when will I receive them?

 Once I purchase Flares, when will I receive them?
 Flares are made to order and typically ship within 21 business days of placing your order.
 The adhesive that is shipped with your Flares has a 12-month shelf life from the date of manufacture on the adhesive.
 Please plan ahead and make sure to install your Flares within 12 months of that date.
 Additionally, Flares are also not meant to be stored for a long time.
 If you do need to store them for a few weeks, please do so after unpacking and placing each panel glue flange down on a flat surface.

 International Orders: Does Flarespace ship to Canada, Alaska or Europe?

-Ground shipping within the continental US is included in the cost of a set of Flares.
+Flarespace utilizes ground shipping within the continental US (shipping charges calculated at checkout).
 International customers have successfully used freight forwarding companies to ship their Flare orders outside of the US.
 Carlile and Vanguard both have export logistics centers in the US and will assist with account set up and customs requirements.
 Flarespace will ship to one of these centers.